 Lay Down the Consequences of Each Choice

 Now, the kids were able to buy what they liked and within the budget they set.
 After that, what happens?

 All these steps just mean that they are responsible for their money.
 We can just easily go shopping with all their money gifts, but we opted to teach them how to budget money this way.
-We still had fun shopping and they enjoyed their purchases while still having some money left.
+We still had fun shopping, they enjoyed their purchases, and they still had some money left.

 The kids received more money the rest of the holiday season.
 But since they already got what they wanted, they didn’t ask to buy anything anymore.
-We decided to keep the rest of their money instead and divided them between travel and for their education.
+We decided to keep the rest of their money instead and divided them between travel and for their college fund.